-Dependency information.
-This section lists whether this package depends on another package and which version.
-Installed packages indicate the status of the dependencies after the version number.
-Packages without dependencies display the message “No dependencies”.
+Is using: Whether this package depends on another package, and if so, which version.
+Installed packages display the status of the dependencies after the version number.

-Some packages display tags next to the version number.
-These tags convey information about the source or state of the package:
+Some packages and Asset Store packages display labels next to the package name or version number.
+These labels provide information about the source or state of the package:

-Some source tags imply state tags and vice versa (for example, if a package is embedded in your Project, then Unity automatically assumes it is in development, so only the in development tag appears in the details view).
+Some source labels imply state labels and vice versa (for example, if a package is embedded in your project, then Unity automatically assumes it is a custom package in development, so only the custom label appears in the details view).